w3f/polkadot-wiki/docs/learn/learn-governance.md

 The public can also submit a [treasury proposal](./learn-treasury.md#creating-a-treasury-proposal), which must be evaluated by the [Council](#council) through a motion.
-If the Council motion passes, the treasury proposal can be directly executed and go through a spending period or go to the external queue where it will be voted on through a [Council Referendum](#council-referenda).
+If the Council motion passes, the treasury proposal can be directly executed or go to the external queue where it will be voted on through a [Council Referendum](#council-referenda).
 See the green horizontal path from the Public (green) to the Council (yellow) in the figure.
-Since the Council can also submit proposals, there are two vertical yellow paths: solid arrows for Council-native proposals and dashed arrows for treasury proposals.
+Treasury proposal and Council proposals originates from the Council.
+Proposals can be directly executed (horizontal yellow arrows) or go to the external queue where they will become a referendum.

 Note that the external queue always consists of
 [a single proposal](https://github.com/paritytech/substrate/blob/f4a2e84ee5974b219f2a03cd195105060c41e3cd/frame/democracy/src/lib.rs#LL29C8-L31C4).
 A proposal in the external queue can be fast-tracked by the [Technical Committee](#technical-committee) (light blue).
 The fast track can contain as many proposals as possible (also called emergency proposals) that can be voted on simultaneously with Council or Public Proposals.
-See in the figure the light-blue circle (i.e. Council Proposal 3) exiting the external queue and being fast-tracked by the Technical Committee (TC).
-The fast track already contains two Council proposals.
-The external queue is filled with Council proposal 4.
+See in the figure the yellow circle (i.e. Council Proposal) exiting the external queue, and the yellow circle with light-blue border also exiting the queue and being fast-tracked by the Technical Committee (TC).
+Once empty, the external queue can be filled with another Council proposal.

 The Council can also submit proposals that will end in the external queue.
 Voting on Council and Public proposals are not simultaneous and are subjected to an [alternating timetable](#alternating-voting-timetable).
 See in the figure the "on" and "off" toggles on the external and proposal queue.
-In this example, Council Proposal 4 will be voted on together with Fast-tracked Proposals 1-3.
-Voting on Public Proposals will be blocked until the alternating timetable switches the toggles, blocking votes on Council Proposals.
+In this example, the Public proposal will be voted on together with fast-tracked Council Proposal.
+Voting on non-fast-tracked Council Proposals will be blocked until the alternating timetable switches the toggles, blocking votes on Public proposals.

 Referenda will follow an [adaptive quorum bias](#adaptive-quorum-biasing) mechanism and (if passed) an [enactment period](#enactment).